cloudfoundry/docs-book-cloudfoundry/README.md

 2. Open the `config.yml` file.

-3. Search for the name of the content repo, for example `docs-cloudfoundry-concepts`.
+3. Search for the name of the content repo, for example, `docs-cloudfoundry-concepts`.

 4. Review the `repository` subsection for the content repo.
 If there is no `ref:` tag, then the repo uses the master branch.
 If there is a `ref` key-value pair, it specifies the branch name of the content repo.
 For example,